inswave01/w5grid-rest-node/README.md

 This is a Restful Service sample, combination of [express](http://expressjs.com) and [mongoDB](http://www.mongodb.org/)

-You can test [W5Grid](https://github.com/inswave/w5) through Restful CRUD easy.
+You can test [W5Grid](https://github.com/inswave/w5) through Restful CRUD.

+The installation is very easy, please follow the instruction.

 ## Installation
 Before any installation begun, you must have [node.js](http://nodejs.org/) installed on your computer.

 Clone [W5Grid](https://github.com/inswave/w5grid-rest-node.git) from GitHub or install it through npm registry